Tandysony/blog/_posts/2018-03-11-sending-email-under-your-domain-with-ses.md

 ---
 layout: post
-title: Sending Email Under Your Own Domain With AWS SES
+title: Sending Emails Under Your Own Domain With AWS SES
 tags: [Djang, Email, AWS, SES]
 ---

 ## 1. Background

-Once you have your own website/domain up and running, you might need to send Emails to from you own domain, for promotion or notification purpose.
-There are many transitional mail services in the market, such as MailGun, SendGrid, Mandrill, SES.
+Once you have your own website/domain up and running, you might need to send Emails to someone else from you own domain, for promotion or notification purpose.
+There are many transitional mail services in the market, such as MailGun, SendGrid, Mandrill, and SES.
 For me, SES is the way to go as I am a long-time AWS user.
-I have been using EC2, RDS, S3, CloudFront, Route53, etc. Then, why not SES?
-I have been recommending AWS to my company as well.
+I have been using many Amazon Web Services: EC2, RDS, S3, CloudFront, Route53, etc. Why not SES then?
+And, I have been recommending AWS to my company as well.
 Amazon should have written me a check for doing that. `^_^`

-AWS SES is a cost-effective solution (61,000 emails for free every month) for sending transitional emails from your own domain if you are already an AWS user.
+AWS SES is a cost-effective solution (60,000+ emails for free every month) for sending emails from your own domain, if you are already an AWS user.
 According to the [introduction here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/sending-email.html), there are three ways to use it: Amazon SES console, SMTP Interface, Amazon SES API.
-Since I was using Google Mail SMTP service (not under my domain), SMTP is the way I would like to take.
+Since I was using GMail SMTP service (not under my domain but Google's), SMTP is the way I would like to take.

 ## 2. Setup